Robert Cuninghame, 1st Baron Rossmore

-General Robert Cuninghame, 1st Baron Rossmore, PC (Ire) (18 April 1726 – 6 August 1801) was an Irish British Army officer and politician.
+General Robert Cuninghame, 1st Baron Rossmore (18 April 1726 – 6 August 1801), was an Irish British Army officer and politician.

 Military career

 Cuninghame was the son of Colonel David Cuninghame and his wife Margaret Callander of Craigforth.
 He was a General in the Army who fought at an early age at the Battle of Culloden in 1746 with the 14th Foot.
 He later served as Commander-in-Chief of Ireland from 1793 to 1796.

 Cuninghame sat as a Member of the Irish House of Commons for Tulsk from 1751 to 1761, for Armagh Borough from 1761 to 1768 and for Monaghan Borough from 1768 to 1796.
 Between 1788 and 1789 he represented East Grinstead in the British House of Commons.

-Lord Rossmore later sat as an Irish Representative Peer in the House of Lords from January 1801 until his death in August 1801.
-He was childless and was succeeded in the barony according to the special remainder by his wife's nephew Warner William Westenra, 2nd Baron Rossmore.
+Lord Rossmore later sat as an Irish representative peer in the House of Lords from January 1801 until his death in August 1801.
+He was childless and was succeeded in the barony according to the special remainder by his wife's nephew Warner Westenra, 2nd Baron Rossmore.
 Lady Rossmore died in 1824.
 His residence was Mount Kennedy, near Newtownmountkennedy, County Wicklow.
 Here he died rather suddenly, aged seventy-five, in August 1801, having been in excellent health and good spirits to the end.

 Sir Jonah Barrington (1756-1834), the judge and memoirist, was apparently the originator of the colourful story that Lord Rossmore's death was heralded by the wailing of a banshee.